e-rk/velocity/README.md

 ## Instructions

 1. Install [latest Blender][1], [speedtools addon][2] and [latest Godot][3]
+2. Open the project in Godot, close it, and open it again.
+Otherwise strange things happen.
 2. Import a track with the following options enabled:
 	- Import shading
 	- Import collision